AkelaInc/OpenVNA/README.md

 ----

 Our build-process can easily produce linux shared libraries, please let us know what distro you use so we can validate compatibility.
+Drop us a line (or open a bug report), and we should be able to provide a *.so for your distro of choice within a few days.